-If you like tiki drinks and dark interiors, the Bookhouse Pub is for you.
+If you like tiki drinks and dark interiors, the Bookhouse Pub—a favorite of Kate's Club founder and Choose ATL executive director Kate Atwood—is for you.
 Cozy up in one of the booths adorned with books and order up some pub grub like chicharones, braised beef poutine or a grilled cheese sandwich.
 The cocktails are classic, along with beer and wine offerings.
-Other bars with a pub vibe include Hand in Hand and Highland Tap.Continue to 5 of 7 below.
+Other bars with a pub vibe include Neighbor's and Highland Tap.Continue to 4 of 6 below.

 Where to Get a Caffeine Buzz in Virginia-Highland